Tunable cornerlike states in topological type-II hyperbolic lattices: Modified Bernevig-Hughes-Zhang Model in type-II hyperbolic lattices

 In Euclidean systems, the quadrupole moment is widely employed to characterize the topological properties of HOTIs~\cite{PhysRevB.100.245134, PhysRevB.100.245135, doi:10.1126/science.aah6442, PhysRevB.96.245115, PhysRevLett.125.166801, PhysRevB.101.195309, PhysRevResearch.2.012067, PhysRevB.104.245302, PhysRevB.103.085408}.
 Moreover, in previous work, we have shown that the real-space quadrupole moment can also capture higher-order topology in type-I hyperbolic lattices~\cite{PhysRevB.107.125302}.
 Motivated by these results, we introduce the quadrupole moment to identify higher-order topological phases in type-II hyperbolic lattices.
 The real-space quadrupole moment $Q_{xy}$ is given by~\cite{PhysRevLett.125.166801, PhysRevB.100.245134, PhysRevB.100.245135, PhysRevB.101.195309, PhysRevResearch.2.012067, PhysRevB.104.245302, PhysRevB.103.085408}

 with

 where $\Psi_{\rm occ}$ are the occupied eigenstates of $H$, $\hat{U}$ is a diagonal matrix whose diagonal elements are $e^{2\pi i x_{m}y_{m}/A_{\rm{HL}}}$, and $(x_{m},y_{m})$ denotes the rescaled coordinate of the $m$th site in the Poincar\'{e} ring. $A_{\rm{HL}}=\pi r_{\rm{out}}^{2}-\pi r_{\rm{in}}^{2}$ is the area of the Poincar\'{e} ring with the outer radius $r_{\rm{out}}=1$ and the inner radius $r_{\rm{in}}=r_{h}^{2}=e^{-4\pi/kP}$.
 In calculations, we need to translate the coordinates in interval $x_{m},y_{m}\in(-1,1)$ to interval $x_{m},y_{m}\in(0,2)$.
 The HOTI phase is characterized by the quadrupole moment $Q_{xy}=0.5$, while the quadrupole moment of a trivial system is equal to $0$.
 In Fig.~\ref{fig2}(f), we present the evolution of the quadrupole moment $Q_{xy}$ as a function of the Wilson mass $g$.
 At $g=0$, the system resides in a quantum spin Hall insulator phase.
 When a suitably Wilson mass term is introduced, the boundary-state gap is opened and the system transitions into a HOTI phase characterized by a nonzero quadrupole moment of $Q_{xy}=0.5$.
 When the Wilson mass exceeds a critical value $g\approx1.55$, the zero-energy states are eliminated, and the quadrupole moment $Q_{xy}$ drops to zero.
+It is worth noting that both the radial expansion and the coordination number $q$ in type-II hyperbolic lattices influence the topological phase transition (see Appendices~\ref{AppendixA} and \ref{AppendixB} for more details).